Kubo and the Two Strings: Casting

 On December 22, 2014, Art Parkinson, Matthew McConaughey, Charlize Theron, Rooney Mara, Ralph Fiennes and Brenda Vaccaro joined the voice cast.

 Music

 Dario Marianelli composed and conducted the score for the film.
-The score album featuring 16 tracks, including a rendition of The Beatles' track, "While My Guitar Gently Weeps" by Regina Spektor, was released by Warner Records on August 5, 2016.
+The soundtrack album featuring 16 tracks—including a rendition by Regina Spektor of George Harrison's track, "While My Guitar Gently Weeps" from the 1968 double-album The Beatles also known as "The White Album"—was released by Warner Records on August 5, 2016.

 Release

-Kubo and the Two Strings screened at the Melbourne International Film Festival on August 13, 2016, and was theatrically released in the United States on August 19, 2016.
+Kubo and the Two Strings was first screened at the Melbourne International Film Festival on August 13, 2016, and was theatrically released in the United States on August 19, 2016.

 Box office

-Kubo and the Two Strings grossed $48 million in North America and $29.5 million in other territories for a worldwide total of $77.5 million, against a budget of $60 million.